- About Us

 During regular business hours:

 Student Health Services in the Plageman Student Health Center on Memorial between Monroe and Campus Way, directly across from Weniger Hall.
+There is also a satellite clinic in Teabeau Hall on the East side of campus

 Students can see a doctor, get routine laboratory work performed, and receive prescriptions through this service.
 Services are covered through student fees.